Frank Meehan: Bridge of Spies cold warrior dies

 - Published

-Frank Meehan, who has died at the age of 98, had an incredible life that included a key role in some of the most notable events of the Cold War.
+Frank Meehan, who has died at the age of 98, had an incredible life and played a key role in some of the most notable events of the Cold War - including the prisoner exchange which inspired the hit film Bridge of Spies.

-Few people seeing pensioner Frank Meehan make his way through the Scottish west coast town of Helensburgh on his mobility scooter could have guessed at the adventure of a life he had led.
+Few people seeing pensioner Frank Meehan make his way through the Scottish west coast town of Helensburgh on his mobility scooter could have guessed at the life he had led.

-This modest and unassuming man was a retired cold warrior, whose brilliant career in the US foreign service spanned almost the entire length of the east-west stand-off which so defined the 20th century.
+This modest and unassuming man was a retired Cold Warrior, whose brilliant career in the US foreign service spanned almost the entire length of the east-west stand-off which so defined the 20th Century.

-His parents were from Clydebank and moved to the USA in hope of a better life in New Jersey.
+His parents were from Clydebank and moved to the US in hope of a better life in New Jersey.
 Francis John was born there on St Valentine's Day 1924.

 This brought him US citizenship, a quirk of the US system which would play a key part in his life.